berukaimerito/jormungandr/recruit_assignments/README.md

 ### Solutions in order:

 1. solution_python : First implementation
-2. solution_pythonic Second implementation in Python.
+2. solution_pythonic : Second implementation in Python.
-3. solution_
+3. solution_cpp : Array-based implementation in C++.
+Does not use hashmaps.